-I'm currently in my third year as an undergrad at UC Berkeley, majoring in Computer Science.
+I'm currently in my fourth year as an undergrad at UC Berkeley, majoring in Computer Science.
 What intrigues me most about technology is its transformative nature, the fact that we can revolutionize the way people travel, shop, eat, work, find information, and communicate.
 In my career, I hope to do more than just meet deadlines or cut costs or increase profits.
 I hope to contribute to a shift in the way that we as humans approach our daily lives.

 One of my passions is improving the educational experience for undergraduates at large public universities such as Berkeley.
-As an Undergraduate Student Instructor for a 700 student (and growing) lower division CS course, I focus on understanding how our teaching staff can give each student opportunities to improve at problem solving and gain confidence.
+As a Head Undergraduate Student Instructor for a 700 student (and growing) lower division CS course, I focus on understanding how our teaching staff can give each student opportunities to improve at problem solving and gain confidence.
 Through discussion sections, office hours, creating problems, and other resources, my primary goal is to make learning less intimidating, more accessible, and more personalized than it tends to be in a large lecture hall.

 Software Engineering Intern, Google